Evawoods/Flask-Survey/README.md

 Flask Tools Survey

-*A survery application that asks the user to answer quesions from a survey.
+*A survey application that asks the user to answer quesions from a survey.
 The questionnaire only allows one question per page allowing the user to move forward once hitting submit.*

 Contains:
 - Templates folder with